theModernSurrealist/vmpc-fltk/docs/getting_started.rst

 Linux
 ^^^^^
-If you have followed the recommendations of the :ref:`Manual installation (Ubuntu 18) <manual_installation_for_ubuntu>` section, your standalone application is in :code:`/usr/local/bin`.
+If you have followed the recommendations of the :ref:`Manual installation (Ubuntu 18) <manual_installation_for_ubuntu>` section, your standalone application is in :file:`/usr/local/bin`.

-By default this path is in your :code:`PATH` environment variable, so you can run VMPC2000XL from anywhere in the terminal by typing :code:`VMPC2000XL` and pressing enter.
+By default this path is in your :envvar:`PATH` environment variable, so you can run VMPC2000XL from anywhere in the terminal by typing :command:`VMPC2000XL` and pressing enter.

-If you want to detach the process from the terminal completely, so you can use it for something else or close it, run :code:`VMPC2000XL &; disown`.
+If you want to detach the process from the terminal completely, so you can use it for something else or close it, run :command:`VMPC2000XL &; disown`.

 MacOS
 ^^^^^
-Navigate to :code:`Applications` in Finder, locate :code:`VMPC2000XL` and double-click it.
+Navigate to :file:`Applications` in Finder, locate :file:`VMPC2000XL` and double-click it.
 Alternatively use Spotlight and start typing "VMPC2000XL".
 Pretty soon the application shows up and you can press Enter to start it.

 Windows
 ^^^^^^^